LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/on-premises/docker.md

 ## Example

-In a production environment you would typically use a Docker orchestrator and a dedicated SQL Server (or a IaaS database offering), but for testing purposes you can run an instance of Rest PKI Core with an instance of SQL Server Express (which is free) with Docker alone.
+In a production environment you would typically use a Docker orchestrator and a dedicated database server (or a IaaS database offering), but for testing purposes you can run an instance of Rest PKI Core with an instance of PostgreSQL with Docker alone.

 Start by creating a volume for the database server: